 R32 is also considered an alternative for systems with larger refrigerant charge, e.g. liquid chillers for air conditioning and process applications and heat pumps previously operated with R410A.
 However, depending on the installation site of the system, appropriate refrigerant charge limits must be observed.
 On the other hand, there are no such restrictions when installed outdoors (without access to unauthorized persons) and in machine rooms (for example, according to EN 378-3: 2016).
 It should be noted, however, that R32 pre-charged chillers may be subject to special conditions during transport (according to the Pressure Equipment Directive, R32 is classified under Fluid Group 1).

-BITZER scroll compressors of the ORBIT GSD6 and GSD8 series have been approved and released for use with R32.
-Depending on the product group, a special compressor version may be required.
+BITZER scroll compressors of the ORBIT GSD6..AL and GSD8..AL series have been approved and released for use with R32.